silvacms/documentation/source/api/folders.rst

 .. note::

-   Those operations are really slow on large containers.
+   Those operations are really slow on large containers and might slow down the whole Silva site if used frequently.

 .. versionadded:: 3.0